Native (NATIVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Native Historical Price

-According to the latest data gathered on Native live price page, the current price of Native is 0.00002733USD.
-The circulating supply of Native(NATIVE) is 99.00B NATIVE , giving it a market capitalization of $2.71M.
+According to the latest data gathered on Native live price page, the current price of Native is 0USD.
+The circulating supply of Native(NATIVE) is 99.00B NATIVE , giving it a market capitalization of $1.73M.

 The Native Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NATIVE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.